Effect of Off-Diagonal Elements in Wannier Hamiltonian on DFT+DMFT for low-symmetry material: Study of Li$_2$MnO$_3$: Methods

 \subsection{DFT+$U$ and atomic structures}

 The GGA+$U$ scheme within the rotationally invariant formalism together with the fully localized limit double-counting formula \cite{LDA+U1} is used to study the effect of electron interactions.
+We considered three different Hund's parameter ($J$) values, $J$= 0, 0.5, and 0.9.
+It is worth mentioning that when $J=0$, the exchange interaction is already included in the spin-dependent DFT exchange-correlation potential, as demonstrated in a previous study \cite{HyowonPRB2015}.
+While the consideration of the full Coulomb vertex is crucial in certain systems \cite{BultmarkPRB2009}, the electronic structures of Li$_2$MnO$_3$ obtained with non-zero $J$ values are qualitatively similar to those obtained with $J=0$, as detailed in Appendix \ref{appendix:dftu+J}.
+The band gap is robust on $J$, while the larger values of $J$ lead to an increased critical $U$ value for the magnetic transition.
+Therefore, unless otherwise specified, we adopt $J=0$ throughout the manuscript.

-In this work, we do not employ a Hund's $J$ parameter for any atom in our DFT+$U$ calculations.
-As explained by prior work, (i) our spin-dependent PBE DFT exchange-correlation functional already describes a sizable exchange interaction prior to including of any $+U$ correction, and (ii) further inclusion of a $J$ atop a spin-dependent functional can lead to unexpected (and/or incorrect) physical behavior in a number of transition metal oxides~\cite{HyowonPRB2015,Chen2015,chen_spin-density_2016}.
-Projected density of states are obtained by the spherical harmonic projections inside spheres around each atom.
+Projected density of states (PDOS) are obtained by the spherical harmonic projections inside spheres around each atom.
 Wigner-Seitz radii of 1.323 \AA~ were used for the projection of Mn atoms, respectively, as implemented in the VASP-PAW pseudopotential.

+Both spin-independent and spin-dependent versions of the exchange correlation functional are employed in the DFT+$U$ calculations.
+The structural relaxations, including the relaxation of internal forces and stress, were performed independently for each magnetic configuration, as well as for each value of $U$ and $J$.